BAI announces squad for Badminton Asia Junior Championships | www.lokmattimes.com

 The team comprises athletes who have showcased their remarkable performances during the Final Selection Trials (Junior) which was held at Karnal Singh Railway Stadium in New Delhi from June 4-7, 2023.
 These players will represent India in various categories, including boys' singles, girls' singles, boys' doubles, girls' doubles, and mixed doubles.

-"We will be calling the selected players for a two-week junior national camp from 22nd June to 4th July 2023.
-The camp will help the players to prepare well for the championships as well as it will strengthen the team bonding which is very crucial for the success in team events like this," he added.
+He further added, "We will be calling the selected players for a two-week junior national camp from 22nd June to 4th July 2023.
+The camp will help the players to prepare well for the championships as well as it will strengthen the team bonding which is very crucial for the success in team events like this."

+The Indian Junior Badminton Team for the Badminton Asia Junior Championships is as follows:

-Boys' Doubles: Nicholas Nathan Raj / Tushar Suveer; Divyam Arora / Mayank Rana
+Boys' Doubles: Nicholas Nathan Raj / Tushar Suveer and Divyam Arora / Mayank Rana

-Girls' Doubles: Radhika Sharma / Tanvi Sharma; Karnika Sree S / Taneesha Singh
+Girls' Doubles: Radhika Sharma / Tanvi Sharma and Karnika Sree S / Taneesha Singh

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app